 History of the Cyprus Dragon Boat Federation

+In the early years, awareness of dragon boat racing was limited, but steady efforts helped build interest, teams, and structured training.
 Despite the challenges, supporters of the sport persevered, and the Cyprus Dragon Boat Federation was formally established in 2008 to govern, develop and promote dragon boat activities across the country.

 Today, dragon boat racing continues to flourish in Cyprus, with regular local competitions, community involvement, and growing recognition of the sport’s values of teamwork, discipline and healthy living.